VT Mathematics Colloquium

 February 28, 2025

-Speaker: Dr. Jake Fillman (Texas A&M)
+Speaker: Jake Fillman (Texas A&M)

 Title: Schrödinger operators with thin spectra